 The IIE Postgraduate Diploma in Accounting provides candidates with a thorough theoretical grounding and knowledge base in the key principles of financial accounting, taxation, management accounting & finance and lastly corporate governance and auditing.
 Graduates will develop a wide range of highly sought-after professional skills that are founded in the underlying theory but also in the practical hands-on application of the theoretical knowledge.

-The Advanced Diploma in Accounting offered at IIE MSA has been accredited by the South African Institute of Chartered Accountants (SAICA) and successful completion qualifies students to write the Initial Test of Competence (ITC), the first of SAICA’s so-called ‘board exams’.
+The IIE Postgraduate Diploma in Accounting offered at IIE MSA has been accredited by the South African Institute of Chartered Accountants (SAICA) and successful completion qualifies students to write the Initial Test of Competence (ITC), the first of SAICA’s so-called ‘board exams’.

 This postgraduate diploma programme is also accredited by the Higher Education Quality Committee (HEQC) of the Council on Higher Education (CHE).

-This advanced diploma in accounting programme offered is designed to equip students with skills required to branch into various roles such as:
+This Postgraduate Diploma in Accounting programme offered is designed to equip students with skills required to branch into various roles such as:

 The Postgraduate Diploma in Accounting offered at IIE MSA is a SAICA-accredited qualification and successful completion qualifies students to write the Initial Test of Competence (ITC), the first of SAICA’s so-called ‘board exams’